 Poomong Barbotey Hanging Bridge is located 8 kms away from Takdah.
 It is a 100 year old hanging bridge, I could not visit it due to time constraints and lack of shared vehicles.
 I am not sure if any shared vehicle goes that way, but you can visit it if you want as it quite beautiful to look at, although I read it is suffering from lack of maintenance.

 Where to stay

 Takdah has several home stays run by local people catering to tourists.
 Most of them are budget stays, but the hospitality they provide is unparalleled.
-If you want to book home stays, you can easily do it with Booking.com.
+If you want to book home stays, you can easily do it online by clicking here.
 It is better to stay in the cantonment area, as the bus stops there, plus there are shared vehicles, shops, banks, eateries there, in case you need anything.

 How to reach

 Buses go to Takdah from Darjeeling at regular intervals.
 The earliest bus is at 9 am and the last bus is at 3 pm.
 Shared jeeps do not from Darjeeling.
 Despite the distance being 28 km, it took one and half hours to reach Takdah.
 From Siliguri, shared jeeps are also available.

 If you are a budget traveler or adventurous like me, you can visit all these places by shared vehicles, but it will be difficult as vehicles are less.
 It is better to stand near the road that goes down to the Rungli rungliot as most of the shared vehicles go by that route and do not enter the town of Takdah.
 Shared vehicles generally ply from 8 am to 5 pm and you would have to wait at least half an hour to get one, sometimes they are full and then you have to wait further more.
 If you are in a family or group, it is best to hire a private vehicle.

 Takdah has a pleasant and cool climate all year around.
 However, it is best to avoid it during peak monsoon season.